Jetter126/TrackCal/README.md

 #### information.html

 information.html is a static page that displays information about the science behind calories, weight loss and weight gain.

+#### donate.html

+donate.html allows the user to donate through a PayPal link.